openebs/openebs/e2e/terraform/README.md

 ```

 - Running `--ssh-aws-ec2` without any arguments, by default connects you to the Kubernetes Master.
-    - `--ssh-aws-ec2` can also be run as `--ssh-aws-ec2=ipaddress`, where `ipaddress` is the Public IPAddress of the AWS EC2 instance.
+    - You can also run `--ssh-aws-ec2` as `--ssh-aws-ec2=ipaddress`, where `ipaddress` is the Public IPAddress of the AWS EC2 instance.
 - You should now be running inside the AWS EC2 instance.

 ## Deploy OpenEBS on AWS

-Deploying OpenEBS requires Kubernetes to be already running on the EC2 instances.
-Verify if a Kubernetes cluster has been created.
+Kubernetes must be running on the EC2 instances while deploying OpenEBS.
+Verify if a Kubernetes cluster is created.

 **For Ubuntu**